dkuntz2/docify/_components/docify.md

 ## Returns
 ### default

-A list of parsed docify blocks.
+A list of unparsed docify blocks.

 -----

-# grabDocifyBlock ( file , start , stop )
+# grabDocifyBlock ( file , start , stop , methodStart )

 Get the docify block, using custom start and stop declarations.